Posted by: Kaplan Schweser

 There are four categories of alternative assets you must be familiar with for the CAIA exam: real assets, hedge funds, private equity, and structured products.

-1. Real assets are associated with investments that directly control nonfinancial assets and represent actual rights to consumption.
+These are associated with investments that directly control nonfinancial assets and represent actual rights to consumption.
 Within real assets, investors may invest in real estate, infrastructure, natural resources, commodities, and intangible assets.

-2. Hedge funds are private investment vehicles that are subject to minimal regulation and therefore able to pursue unique investment opportunities using derivatives, leverage, short positions, and other strategies.
+These are private investment vehicles that are subject to minimal regulation and therefore able to pursue unique investment opportunities using derivatives, leverage, short positions, and other strategies.

-3. Private equity investments include debt and equity securities that are not publicly traded.
+These investments include debt and equity securities that are not publicly traded.
 Within private equity, investors may invest in:

-4. Structured products, such as collateralized debt obligations (CDOs) and credit derivatives, create a specific risk, return, tax, or other profile by segmenting the cash flows of traditional investments or linking the returns to one or more market values.
+Structure products, such as collateralized debt obligations (CDOs) and credit derivatives, create a specific risk, return, tax, or other profile by segmenting the cash flows of traditional investments or linking the returns to one or more market values.

 Now that you understand the different categories of alternative investments, learn why finance professionals worldwide choose to pursue the CAIA designation.